-1.1 Tax Regimes
+1.1 Tax Regimes The Cayman Islands

-The Cayman Islands is made up of three islands: Grand Cayman, Cayman Brac and Little Cayman.
+The Cayman Islands comprise three islands: Grand Cayman, Cayman Brac and Little Cayman.
 They are located in the Western Caribbean Sea, approximately 500 miles south of Miami, Florida.
-The capital city, George Town, is located on the south western shore of Grand Cayman.
+The capital city, George Town, is located on the south-west shore of Grand Cayman.